 Humanising communication in digital workplaces

 All of this careful planning and structuring of your communication processes can’t underestimate the value of ‘warmth’ though.
-Whilst intranet systems can break down data silos, working digitally (and increasingly remotely) can lead to people feeling siloed and isolated.
+Whilst intranet solutions can break down data silos, working digitally (and increasingly remotely) can lead to people feeling siloed and isolated.

 One of the steps to create a more free-flowing and friendly communications exchange is to build corporate social networks into your intranet software.
 These are places for staff to go to exchange news, views, ideas or just natural, everyday interaction.